scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Sword.*** *Melee Attack:* 3 AP, 5/1/0/0/0</br>Attacks twice.
+***Sword.*** *Melee Attack:* 3 AP, 5/1/0/0/0 - Attacks twice.
 On hit deals 1/1 in slashing damage.

 ***Parry.*** *Maneuver, Reaction:* 1 AP</br>As a reaction, this creature may reroll 3 dice in their defense roll.

-***Portal of Flames.*** *Special Action:* 7 AP, Range 10, 3/0/2/0/0</br>The Naga is engulfed in flames, teleporting to an unoccupied location in range.
+***Portal of Flames.*** *Special Action:* 7 AP, Range 10, 3/0/2/0/0 - The Naga is engulfed in flames, teleporting to an unoccupied location in range.
 All adjacent creatures make a Dexterity save against this roll, taking 0/3 in fire damage on fail.
 Adjacent creatures that are grappling the Naga automatically fail this roll.

 #### Scaled Demon
  | | | | |